 Spear performs on alto and soprano saxophones, clarinet, and flute.
-She has played with John Hollenbeck, Ayn Inserto, Greg Hopkins, Andy Milne, and Samuel Torres, to name a few.
-She was a member of the prestigious Berklee Concert Jazz Orchestra.
+She has recently played with Dave Holland, George Schuller, Luciana Souza, Antonio Sanchez, John Hollenbeck, Ayn Inserto, Andy Milne, and Samuel Torres, to name a few.

 As a composer, Spear’s ensemble of choice is jazz orchestra.
 She recently premiered four new works with her own orchestra.
 Her four-part piece Survivor’s Suite was awarded the 2019 Portland Jazz Composers Ensemble Prize.